uk-ai/ukai2025/call-for-papers.md

 - Digital Twins
 - AI Systems

+**In this edition, we particularly encourage submissions related to AI Healthcare.**

 To register for the conference and/or submit an abstract, please use this form: [**Submission Form**](#){:target="_blank"}.

 Abstracts for posters and talks must not exceed 300 words.
 Successful submissions will be selected to present at the 2025 UK AI Conference.